Canadian Citizens - Nonimmigrant Waivers

 Each port of entry and Preclearance office has its own procedures for acceptance of I-192 applications.
 The CBP Liaison Committee created a practice advisory listing the various procedures in 2007,6 but procedures are continually changing and it is therefore best practice to contact the port7 shortly before the waiver applicant is ready to submit the application to determine current procedures.
 However, a review of the 2007 guidance gives one a good feel for the types of variations in procedure from one port to the next.

 Once the applicant submits the I-192 application at the port of entry, CBP agents at the port will forward it to the Admissibility Review Office (“ARO”) in Washington, D.C.
+Similarly, applications submitted through eSAFE will be forwarded to the ARO after the applicant completes biometrics at a designated port of entry.
 The ARO was established in 20058 as a centralized processing office for nonimmigrant waivers of inadmissibility.
 Prior to establishment of the ARO, CBP adjudicated these waivers at various regional CBP offices.
 The process of transitioning over to the current, streamlined system was clunky at best.9 But presently, all I-192 waiver applications are forwarded to and adjudicated by the ARO.

 Due to the record checks conducted by outside agencies, ARO processing times have always been rather lengthy for I-192s, in the range of 4-6 months.
 In recent years, the backlog has grown to over 6 months for many cases, though the processing time can vary widely from one case to the next and is thus unpredictable.